 Genevieve has directed professional and student performers in a variety of theatrical venues throughout New England.
-Recent professional directing credits include NHTP’s productions of The Crucible, I Am My Own Wife, Finding the Prince, Waiting for Godot, Dreaming Again, Twelfth Night, Amadeus, Lysistrata, Celebration, Someone Who’ll Watch Over Me (winner of Spotlight Best Play & Ensemble Awards), Mitty!, The Elephant Man and A Woman’s Heart; Almost, Maine and Communicating Doors for Hackmatack Theatre (nominated for Spotlight Best Ensemble); The Music Hall’s 125th Anniversary production of Caste and John Wopps (Spotlight Best Director Award); and Clara’s Dream: A Jazz Nutcracker for MaD Theatricals which toured throughout New England and New York.
+Recent professional directing credits include NHTP’s productions of Men on Boats, The Time Machine, Metamorphoses, The Crucible, I Am My Own Wife, Finding the Prince, Waiting for Godot, Dreaming Again, Twelfth Night, Amadeus, Lysistrata, Celebration, Someone Who’ll Watch Over Me (winner of Spotlight Best Play & Ensemble Awards), Mitty!, The Elephant Man and A Woman’s Heart; Almost, Maine and Communicating Doors for Hackmatack Theatre (nominated for Spotlight Best Ensemble); The Music Hall’s 125th Anniversary production of Caste and John Wopps (Spotlight Best Director Award); and Clara’s Dream: A Jazz Nutcracker for MaD Theatricals which toured throughout New England and New York.
 Genevieve has also directed the NHTP Youth Repertory Company productions of Arsenic & Old Lace, Two Gentlemen of Verona, Antigone, As You LIke It, Hamlet, Mother Courage & Her Children, As You Like It, You Can’t Take It With You, The Skin of Our Teeth, The Tempest, The Comedy of Errors, Macbeth, Twelfth Night, The Birds, The Madwoman of Chaillot, Harvey, Idiot’s Delight and Stage Door.

 Genevieve has written hundreds of playscripts for young people, represented by Leicester Bay Theatricals as well as an original musical adaptation of Aristophanes’ Lysistrata, the oral history play Neighborhoods, for which she received the 2001 Spotlight Community Arts Award, and Dreaming Again, a docu-drama about immigration in New Hampshire commissioned by the NH Humanities Council.
 Her first novel for young readers, Ocean Secrets with co-author Tracy Kane, was published in 2015.